-A summary of the published results, assets and liabilities of the Group for the last five financial years, as extracted from its audited financial statements, is set out on page 132.
-This summary does not form part of the audited financial statements of the Group for the Year.
+A summary of the published results, assets and liabilities of the Group for the last five financial years, as extracted from the audited financial statements, is set out on page 132.
+This summary does not form part of the audited financial statements.